 In some U.S. states, you may get a prescription to help with some medical conditions, like loss of appetite, chronic pain, and glaucoma.
 While cannabis is natural, with positive uses, it also has its harmful effects.

 The Global History of Cannabis

 The industrial and medicinal use of cannabis started in ancient times.
 And there are pieces of evidence to prove this.
-For instance, pottery fragments from Taiwan, from ten thousand (10,000) years ago, had hemp fabrics.
+For instance, from ten thousand (10,000) years ago, pottery fragments from Taiwan had hemp fabrics.
 Also, in China, people made clothing and textiles, ropes, and sails using cannabis plants.
 The seeds were a healthy source of nutrients, so they used them as food.